Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+1.8.8
+- Fixed Crash To Desktop issues experienced at startup that are associated with Kerbal Actuators.
+- Revised Kerbal Actuators GUI.
+- You can now scrap parts and distribute the resources while in orbit.
+- You can no longer scrap kerbals.
+That's just mean.
+- Fixed NRE issues with the JetWing.

 1.8.7
 - Made it easier to climb onto the roof of the Buffalo cabins.
 - Kerbal Actuators recompiled.